Why The First 15 Days After a DWI is Critical

 While DWI is extremely common, it is a costly offense with serious consequences.

-If you have been charged with DWI in southern Missouri, but do not live in area, you an attorney can often prevent you from having to come to court on a regular basis.
+If you have been charged with DWI in Missouri, but do not live in area, you an attorney can often prevent you from having to come to court on a regular basis.
 However, failure to appear without an attorney often times will result in a felony.

 Before you ever go to court, you have to act to protect your driver’s license.